awsdocs/amazon-workdocs-administration-guide/doc_source/manage-sites.md

 ## Manage user settings<a name="manage-users-settings"></a>

 You can manage settings for users, including changing user roles and inviting, enabling, or disabling users\.
 For more information, see [Inviting and managing Amazon WorkDocs users](users.md)\.

-## Deleting a site<a name="delete_site"></a>

-Use the Amazon WorkDocs console to delete an Amazon WorkDocs site\.

-**Warning**
-You lose all user information and files when you delete a site\.
-Delete a site only if you are sure that this information is no longer needed\.

-**To delete a site**

-1. Open the Amazon WorkDocs console at [https://console\.aws\.amazon\.com/zocalo/](https://console.aws.amazon.com/zocalo/)\.

-1. If necessary, from the navigation bar, choose the AWS Region that you need\.
-For more information, see [Regions and endpoints](http://docs.aws.amazon.com/general/latest/gr/index.html?rande.html) in the *Amazon Web Services General Reference*\.

-1. On the **Manage Your WorkDocs Sites** page, choose the site to delete\.
-Choose **Actions**, then choose **Delete WorkDocs Site**\.

-1. In the **Delete Selected WorkDocs Site** dialog box, choose whether to delete the user directory at the same time\.

-   1. Choose **I also want to delete the user directory** to delete the AWS Directory Service Simple AD or AD Connector for an on\-premises Microsoft Active Directory\.
-To delete the directory, it cannot have any other AWS applications enabled\.
-For more information, see [Deleting a Simple AD directory](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/simple_ad_delete.html) or [Deleting an AD Connector directory](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ad_connector_delete.html) in the *AWS Directory Service Administration Guide*\.

-1. Verify that you are deleting the proper site, type **DELETE** in the confirmation field, and choose **Delete WorkDocs Site**\.

-   The site is immediately deleted and is no longer available\.

-**Note**
-If you didn't provide your own directory for Amazon WorkDocs, then we created one for you\.
-When you delete the Amazon WorkDocs site, you are charged for the directory we created for you unless you delete the directory or use it for another AWS application\.
-For pricing information, see [Other Directory Types Pricing](https://aws.amazon.com/directoryservice/other-directories-pricing/)\.